If you’ve ever wondered if Maine Lobster is good for you… the short answer is …

 Value-added cooked products will typically be packaged in what’s called a “dry pack” or “brine pack”.
 The brine solution that is added to the lobster meat helps to protect the flavors and quality of the meat, replacing the liquids and flavors that dry up during the freezing process.
 Dry packs tend to have much higher levels of dehydration when they are thawed, which is why the type of freezing the processor uses is incredibly important.

-3. What is the drained weight?
+3. What is the drained weight and how is it calculated?

 Drained weight refers to the total weight of picked and usable lobster meat after the packaging and brine and/or glaze has been removed.
+While brine and glaze add weight, the two solutions have important jobs – protecting the quality and flavor of the product.

 4. How does New Shell yield compare to Hard Shell?